Computational Expressions in Java

 .orElse("User info incomplete!"));

-The equivalent without the OptionalExpression would be:
+The equivalent without the OptionalExpression, with JDK, would be:

 print(getUserId(loginName)